Searles Lake Gem and Mineral Society

 again worked against having good

 collecting on this field trip.
-Trona has been so dry this past year
+Trona has been so dry the past two

 If you